Skip to main content

 Accessing assignment creation

-The way you access Handwritten Assignments differ depending on the workflow you are using.
-For LMS workflows, use the search bar at the top of the page to locate the Handwritten Assignment creation guidance that matches your workflow.
+The way you access Handwritten Assignments differs depending on the workflow you are using.
+If you use an LMS workflow, type in the search bar at the top of the page to find the Handwritten Assignment creation guide for your workflow.

 Instructions for accessing Handwritten Assignments using the Turnitin Website are as follows: